The diabetes medication Onglyza, manufactured by AstraZeneca, has been linked to an increased risk of heart failure and death.

 Onglyza users who have experienced severe heart injuries like congestive heart failure, heart attack, cardiovascular injury, or death—as well as family members acting on their behalf—may be eligible for a lawsuit.

 Injuries and deaths can result in not only financial hardships (such as medical bills, lost wages, and lost household contributions) but also hardships like physical and emotional pain and suffering.
 Depending on the injury severity, these losses can last well into the future and cause significant setbacks.

 A lawsuit can compensate victims for a wide range of economic and non-economic losses in an effort to make them whole again.

 What to Do If You Are Affected

-If you or a loved one took Onglyza and suffered heart failure, death, or another serious side effect, it is in your best interest to speak with our team right away.
+If you or a loved one took Onglyza and suffered heart failure, death, or another serious cardiovascular injury, it is in your best interest to speak with our team right away.
 One of our attorneys can let you know whether you are eligible for a lawsuit and help you take the next steps in the legal process.
 Contact us to explore your legal options and find out if you may be eligible for compensation.

 Did you find what you need?